parsiya/parsiya.net/README.md

   1. `ctrl+shift+b` in VS Code starts a task that runs the Hugo watch server and opens it in a browser.
 See [.vscode/tasks.json](.vscode/tasks.json).
 3. Push to Github.
-4. Github action takes over and builds the site.
+4. Github action takes over and builds the site and deploys it to GitHub pages.
     * See the "Deploying" section below for more information.
-5. [s3deploy][s3deploy] uploads the results to AWS.
+5. ~~[s3deploy][s3deploy] uploads the results to AWS.~~
 6. ???
 7. Profit.
 The website is now updated.
 Add CI/CD to your resume.